akirak/helm-linux-disks/README.md

   - Activate/deactivate a LVM volume group
 - Run dired on the mount point of a device
 - Run terminal on the mount point of a device
-- You can operate on multiple devices without closing the Helm window through `helm-persistent-action`
+- You can operate on multiple devices without closing the Helm window through `helm-execute-persistent-action`

 ## Prerequisites